History of the Jews in Kurdistan: Historiography

 One of the main problems in the history and historiography of the Jews of Kurdistan was the lack of written history and the lack of documents and historical records.
 During the 1930s, a German-Jewish ethnographer, Erich Brauer, began interviewing members of the community.
 His assistant, Raphael Patai, published the results of his research in Hebrew.
-The book, Yehude Kurditan: mehqar ethnographi (Jerusalem, 1940), was translated into English in the 1990s.
+The book, Yehude Kurdistan: mehqar ethnographi (Jerusalem, 1940), was translated into English in the 1990s.
 Israeli scholar Mordechai Zaken wrote a Ph.D. dissertation and a book, using written, archival and oral sources that traces and reconstructs the relationships between the Jews and their Kurdish masters or (chieftains also known as Aghas).
 He interviewed 56 Kurdish Jews altogether conducting hundreds of interviews, thus saving their memoires from being lost forever.
 He interviewed Kurdish Jews mainly from six towns (Zahko, Aqrah, Amadiya, Dohuk, Sulaimaniya and Shinno/Ushno/Ushnoviyya), as well as from dozens of villages, mostly in the region of Bahdinan.
 His study unveils new sources, reports and vivid tales that form a new set of historical records on the Jews and the tribal Kurdish society.
 His PhD thesis was commented by members of the PhD judicial committee and along with the book upon which it has been translated into several Middle Eastern languages, including Arabic, Sorani, Kurmanji, as well as French.